fnsneuralsimulator/Benchmarks/README.md

 the simulation output will be generated in the folder FNS/BENCHMARK_x/output.

-We recommend to increase the  JAVA 'heap size' before starting the simulations.
+We recommend to increase the  JAVA 'heap size' before starting the simulations, to avoid memory problems.
 Please refer to the reference manuscript and to the FNS user manual for additional information:

 https://docs.google.com/document/d/1-oJK6dzu6KIggYonajqVq8xA6mUZ3ZZdBMq7zVMyTcA/export?format=pdf